mauricecruz/chrome-devtools-zerodarkmatrix-theme/README.md

-**NOTE**: Canary is going through some major restructuring of their layout.
-Seems like new changes are coming out everyday.
-I'm going to wait till the dust settles before I start updating the Canary theme.
-Please log an issue for any problems you find in the meantime.
-Thanks.
+**NOTE**: The Canary version of the theme is being rewritten in LESS.
+I'm still restyling/reorganizing a bunch of things but I managed to band-aid the current theme.
+The generated output is no longer commented because comments will remain in the LESS source.

 # ZeroDarkMatrix Theme for Chrome